merll/docker-map/docs/guide/containers/client.rst

 The library comes with an enhanced client for some added functionality.
 Docker-Map is relying on that for managing container creation and startup.
-One part of the client is :class:`~dockermap.map.base.DockerClientWrapper`, a wrapper around `docker-py`'s client; another is the application of container maps in form of :class:`~dockermap.map.container.ContainerMap` instances to this client, which is handled by :class:`~dockermap.map.client.MappingDockerClient`.
+One part of the client is :class:`~dockermap.map.base.DockerClientWrapper`, a wrapper around `docker-py`'s client; another is the application of container maps in form of :class:`~dockermap.map.config.main.ContainerMap` instances to this client, which is handled by :class:`~dockermap.map.client.MappingDockerClient`.

 Since version 0.2.0 it is possible to use :class:`~dockermap.map.client.MappingDockerClient` without